 Unemployment: During the current economic crisis caused by COVID-19, the unemployment rate rose extremely fast—but is now declining quickly, at least in Vermont and Colchester.
 Initially, the Colchester unemployment rate rose from 1.9% to 13.3% in two months.
-We are now back to 1.9%.
-This is well below the 6.3% peak of the 2007-2009 recession.
+We are at 2.5%.
 Info on past downturns: https://colchestervt.gov/ArchiveCenter/ViewFile/Item/693

-The 2.3% unemployment rate only represents people who are actively looking for a job.
+The 2.5% unemployment rate only represents people who are actively looking for a job.
 The unemployment rate would not include people who cannot work due to lack of childcare or a variety of other reasons.
-In August 2020, 9.1% or 803 fewer Colchester residents were working than in August 2019.
+From February 2020 to February 2021, the unemployment rate has gone up by 0.6% in Colchester, or 42 more people are unemployed.
+However, in the last month, from January 2021 to February 2021, the unemployment rate in the Town has decreased by 0.4%, which means 30 more people are working this month than last.
 Unemployment definitions: https://www.bls.gov/cps/cps_htgm.htm.
 National, State, County and Colchester Unemployment: http://www.vtlmi.info/laus.pdf